wyrover/shellcode/win/README.md

 * **x86.asm**

-x86 assembly code to search PEB, import and export directories for API
+x86 assembly code to search PEB, import and export directories for API to link with getapi.c

 * **x64.asm**

-x64 assembly code to search PEB, import and export directories for API
+x64 assembly code to search PEB, import and export directories for API to link with getapi.c

 * **x84.asm**

-Multimode assembly which can run in either x86 or x64 mode to search PEB and export directories for API.
+Multimode assembly which can run in either x86 or x64 mode to search PEB and export directories for API to link with getapi.c

 Currently, searching import directory is not implemented.

+* **reverse.asm**

+Demonstrates multimode assembly to perform an outbound connection to remote host before executing cmd.exe for user interaction.

+* **bind.asm**

+Demonstrates multimode assembly to accept an inbound connection from remote host before executing cmd.exe for user interaction.

 ## Building ##